pushkarlaulkar/Whisper-K8s-on-AKS/README.md

   5. Deploy the `memcached` & `yopass` deployment & service using the `kubectl` command

      ` kubectl -n yopass apply -f yopass-dep.yml -f yopass-svc.yml -f memcached-dep.yml -f memcached-svc.yml `
-  6. Deploy `Ingress`, `Ingress Class` & `Ingress Params` which will create an ALB listening on port 443.
-We will need to provide the arn of the certificate in the `Ingress` object.
-The certificate for the domain name needs to be created in ACM and DNS validation or Email validation needs to be done prior to creating these resources.
+  6. Create a tls secret named ` cert-tls ` which has the domain's certificate & private key by running below command.
+The domain's .crt & .key file should be already be present.

+     ` kubectl -n yopass create tls cert-tls --cert=domain_name.crt --key=domain_name.key `
-  7. Run the command ` kubectl -n yopass apply -f ingress-all.yml `
+  8. Run the command ` kubectl -n yopass apply -f ingress-all.yml `
-  8. Run `kubectl -n yopass get ingress` to retrieve the ALB DNS.
+  9. Run `kubectl -n yopass get ingress` to retrieve the ALB DNS.
-  9. Point the domain name in Route 53 to the ALB as an A (alias) record.
+  10. Point the domain name in Route 53 to the ALB as an A (alias) record.
-  10. Access the app using `https://your_domain_name`.
+  11. Access the app using `https://your_domain_name`.

 -----------------------------